 I have an undergraduate degree in history from the University of Oxford, an MSc in the history of science, technology, and medicine from Imperial, and a PhD in modern history from King’s College London.
 My doctoral thesis has since been turned into a book, The Cancer Problem: Malignancy in Nineteenth-Century Britain, which was published by Oxford University Press in January 2021.

-Since finishing my PhD, I have worked as a research and engagement fellow on the Wellcome Trust funded project, Surgery & Emotion; in Queen Mary, University of London's Centre for the History of the Emotions; as a research fellow at the Elizabeth Blackwell Institute for Health Research at the University of Bristol; and at McGill University.
-I now work in the Centre for History in Public Health at the London School of Hygiene and Tropical Medicine.
+Since finishing my PhD, I have worked as a research and engagement fellow on the Wellcome Trust funded project, Surgery & Emotion; in Queen Mary, University of London's Centre for the History of the Emotions; as a research fellow at the Elizabeth Blackwell Institute for Health Research at the University of Bristol; at McGill University; and at the London School of Hygiene and Tropical Medicine.
+I am now a Chancellor's Fellow at the University of Edinburgh.